 Dec 18, 1984 - Like a Virgin is Madonna's first #1 song.

-Dec 18, 2012 - Nate Silver, the gay stats guru who made a name for himself by accurately predicting the outcome of the presidential election in a regular columm in the New York Times, is named Out Magazine's Person of the Year.
+2012 - Nate Silver, the gay stats guru who accurately predicted the outcome of the presidential election in a regular columm in the New York Times, is named Out Magazine's Person of the Year.

 Dec 20, 1981 - Dreamgirls opens on Broadway.

-Dec 20, 2006 - A nasty (and idiotic) feud between Rosie O'Donnell and Donald Trump begina.
+2006 - A nasty (and idiotic) feud between Rosie O'Donnell and Donald Trump begins.

-Dec 21, 1932 - Fred Astaire and Ginger Rogers appear in their first film together, Flying Down to Rio.
+1932 - Fred Astaire and Ginger Rogers appear in their first movie together, Flying Down to Rio.

 Dec 22, 2000 - Madonna marries British film director Guy Ritchie, her second marriage.

-Dec 25, 1982 - It's Raining Men by the Weather Girls tops this week's Billboard dance chart.
+1982 - It's Raining Men, by the Weather Girls, tops this week's Billboard dance chart.

 Dec 28, 1986 - Terry Dolan, a closeted anti-gay Republican operative, dies of AIDS at the age of 36.